t-richards/bencoding/README.md

 # bencoding

-Crystal library for the bencode data serialization format
+Crystal library for the [Bencoding][bencoding-wiki] data serialization format

-## What is bencode?
+## What is bencoding?

-Bencode is a simple data serialization format used by the popular [BitTorrent](http://bittorrent.org/) P2P file sharing system.
+Bencoding is a simple data serialization format used by the popular [BitTorrent][bittorrent] P2P file sharing system.

 It contains only four data types, namely: